 I noticed many people including some Japanese cleansed only their hands so we did the same.
 In spring and winter, it’s cold in Japan and the water at the chozuya is freezing but it’s still expected that you should purify.
 As a side note on this, while public toilets in Japan are generally clean and well maintained, hand towels or dryers aren’t the norm.
 I started carrying a tiny towel from the Y100 store to prevent chapped hands in the cold with all this extra hand washing as we often ended up at several shrines and temples in a day.

 The small strips of paper you see tied to a tree or frame in the shrine grounds are fortunes or Omikuji.
-In a more traditional shrine you shake a box until a bamboo stick with a number falls out and the Priest or Miko will give you a fortune that corresponds to that number.
-Others now have a system when you insert a coin and take a fortune.
+In a more traditional shrine, you shake a box until a bamboo stick with a number falls out and the Priest or Miko will give you a fortune that corresponds to that number.
+Others now have a system where you insert a coin and take a fortune.

 The piece of paper then has a high-level fortune which has various levels between very good luck (大吉) and very bad luck (大凶).
 Pay attention to that last character, that part is consistent and indicates if it is a good or bad one.
 There’s also a more specific fortune written in a poetic form of Japanese but that will need more than your basic level of Japanese reading skills to interpret.

 If you receive good luck you could keep it with you, perhaps in your wallet but if it is bad luck you simply tie it to the tree leaving it behind so it doesn’t attach to you.
 I love the concept of choosing to accept or reject the assigned fortune.
 You can also leave good luck fortunes tied to the tree, some say they will have an even greater impact there.